Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Introduction

 The key assumption of the GNAR model is that nodes from the same group, say group $g$, share similar characteristics such as the node-specific momentum effect ($\nu_{g}$) and covariate-related fixed-effect ($\bzeta_{g}$).
 The interactions between nodes from two groups, say $g,g'$, share the same group-level network effect parameter $\beta_{gg'}$.
 Such assumptions are reasonable for many popular networks such as social networks.
-From the estimation point of view, the GNAR model~\eqref{gnar} strikes a good balance between the model flexibility and complexity.
+From the estimation point of view, the GNAR model strikes a good balance between the model flexibility and complexity.
 In the special case with $G = 1$, the GNAR model reduces to the network vector autoregression (NAR) model proposed in \cite{zhu2017network}, which may not be flexible enough since it requires homogeneous network effects, momentum effects, and fixed-effects.
-In the other extreme case with $G = N$, the GNAR model becomes the classic first-order vector autoregression (VAR) model with covariates, for which the number of parameters will quickly explode as $N$ increases.
-A special case of model~\eqref{gnar} is also considered in \cite{zhu2018grouped}, where they assume that $\beta_{g_ig_j} = \beta_{g_i}$ for any $g_j$'s.
-In other words, the network effects are also assumed to be node-specific, which is less realistic for network data.
-Furthermore, they do not establish the membership estimation consistency as we will do in this work.
+In the other extreme case with $G = N$, the GNAR model becomes the classic first-order vector autoregression (VAR) type model with covariates, for which the number of parameters will quickly explode as $N$ increases.

-The ``group" structure in the GNAR model shares some similarities with the concept of ``community" in the community detection literature \citep{rohe2011spectral,lei2015consistency}.
-The latter is typically determined by the connectivities among different network nodes, which are considered as random, and the associated community structure needs to be estimated.
-In contrast, for the GNAR model, the network structure is treated as deterministic over time.
-The groups of network nodes in the GNAR model are primarily determined by node-specific characteristics, i.e., $\nu_{g_i}$'s and $\bzeta_{g_i}$'s.
-Therefore, the proposed model is fundamentally different from the community detection literature.
-The fixed network structure assumption is reasonable for many applications and has been frequently used, see, e.g., \cite{fox2016modeling, farajtabar2017coevolve, zhu2017network, zhu2018network}.
-Under this assumption, the proposed GNAR model essentially decomposes the original network with $N$ potentially heterogeneous nodes into $G$ homogeneous sub-networks that can communicate with each other.
+Another popular strategy to model high dimensional time series is to impose some structural assumptions on the autoregression coefficient matrix of the VAR model.
+Examples include assuming that the autoregression coefficient matrix is sparse \citep{basu2015regularized,zhu2020nonconcave,nicholson2020high} or has a low rank structure \citep{negahban2011estimation,basu2019low,wang2022high}.
+However, the aforementioned approaches do not incorporate the observed network structure for the model estimation and therefore can be less efficient when such information is available, which is demonstrated through simulation studies in Section~\ref{sec:compare}.
+In addition, we remark that the model~\eqref{gnar} assumes that individuals are influenced in a similar way by friends of the same type they follow in a network.
+Although this assumption is reasonable for sparse networks, it is difficult to hold true in densely connected networks.
+In such situations, alternative high-dimensional VAR models~\cite[e.g.,][]{basu2019low} may be more suitable.